dedis/cothority/app/conode/README.md

    0.1.0

 AUTHOR(S):
-   Linus Gasser <linus.gasser@epfl.ch> nikkolasg <not provided yet>
+   Linus Gasser <linus.gasser@epfl.ch> Nicolas Gailly <nicolas.gailly@epfl.ch>

 COMMANDS:
-   check, c     Check a host to determine if it is a valid node to get incorporated into the cothority tree. build, b	    Build a cothority configuration file needed for the conodes and clients. exit, x	    Stop a given conode. run, r	    Run this conode inside the cothority tree. validate, v	conode will wait in validation mode keygen, k	Create a new key pair and binding the public part to your address. help, h	    Shows a list of commands or help for one command
+   check, c	    Checks if a given CoNode is valid in order to be incorporated into a cothority tree build, b	    Builds a cothority configuration file required for CoNodes and clients exit, x	    Stops the given CoNode run, r	    Runs the CoNode and connects it to the cothority tree as specified in the config file validate, v	Starts validation mode of the CoNode keygen, k	Creates a new key pair and binds the public part to the specified IPv4 address and port help, h	    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug, -d "1"	debug level from 1 (only major operations) to 5 (very noisy text) --help, -h		show help
    --version, -v	print the version

 ```

 For more information on how to use the above commands please refer to the following sections.
 The script `start-conode.sh`, which can be found in the CoNode archive and repository, is a wrapper around `conode` and automatises certain tasks.